tengu-team/interface-upstream/README.md

 # Overview
-This interface is used for charms who want to send upstream api information or set up a reverse-proxy gateway.
+This interface is used for charms who want to send upstream api information or set up a reverse-proxy gateway with NGINX.

 # Usage
 ## Requires